New Width Parameters for Independent Set: One-sided-mim-width and Neighbor-depth: Preliminaries

 An \emph{independent set} is a set of vertices that induces an edgeless graph.
 Given a graph $G$ with a weight function $w : V(G)\to \bZ_{\ge 0}$, the problem \textsc{Independent Set} asks for an independent set of maximum weight, where the weight of a set $X\subseteq V(G)$ is $\sum_{x\in X} w(x)$.
 A \emph{feedback vertex set} is the complement of a set of vertices inducing a forest (i.e. acyclic graph).
 The problem \textsc{Feedback Vertex Set} asks for a feedback vertex set of minimum weight.

-A \emph{matching} in a graph $G$ is a set $M \subseteq E(G)$ of edges having no common endpoint.
-We denote by $V(M)$ the set of vertices incident to $M$.
-An \emph{induced matching} is a matching $M$ such that $G[V(M)]$ does not contain any other edges than $M$.
+A \emph{matching} in a graph $G$ is a set $M \subseteq E(G)$ of edges having no common endpoint and an \emph{induced matching} is a matching where the subgraph of $G$ induced by the endpoints of the matching does not contain any other edges than the edges of the matching.
 Given two disjoint subsets $A,B$ of $V(G)$, we say that a matching $M$ is a $(A,B)$-matching if every edge of $M$ has one endpoint in $A$ and the other in $B$.

 \paragraph{Width parameters.}

 We refer to the introduction for the definitions of branch-decomposition and $\f$-width, we recall below the definitions of mim-width, sim-width and o-mim-width. \begin{itemize} \item The maximum induced matching-width (mim-width)~\cite{vatshelle:thesis} of a graph $G$ is the $\mim$-width where $\mim(A)$ is the size of a maximum induced matching of the graph $G[A,\comp{A}]$.